NHSDigital/software-engineering-quality-framework/communities-of-practice.md

 * Some form of regular meeting (default monthly) is usually the cornerstone of a CoP.
 These can take different formats at different times, e.g.
     * Live "round table" or [lean coffee](https://leancoffee.org/) format discussion.
 This works well for small groups (5 to 10 people) to provide structure without imposing an agenda.
-    * Meeting with a specific purpose and agenda.
+    * Meeting with a specific topic or purpose and potentially an agenda.
+This is good when the CoP has identified an area they want to focus on or an outcome they want to achieve, but highly structured sessions like this are best used sparingly.

 * Internal or public "clinic".